-Queensland's beaches are great places to swim and surf.
-However, it is important to be aware that sharks inhabit our coastline, as well as estuaries, rivers, creeks, canals and streams.
+Queensland's beaches are great places to swim and surf, but it’s important to be aware that sharks inhabit our coastline, as well as estuaries, rivers, creeks, canals and streams.

-The shark control program (SCP) relies on nets or drumlines, or a combination of both, to minimise the threat of shark attack on humans in particular locations.
-It is not designed to provide a distinct barrier between sharks and humans.
+The SCP relies on nets or drumlines (baited hooks), or a combination of both, to minimise the threat of shark attacks.
+It lowers the risk, but does not provide an impenetrable barrier between sharks and humans.

-It is important to reduce the inadvertent impacts of the SCP on other marine animals (bycatch) without compromising human safety.
-Bycatch levels are carefully monitored and research is focused on minimising impacts on non-target species.
+The SCP also works to reduce the effect of prevention methods on other marine animals (bycatch) without compromising human safety.
+SCP monitors bycatch levels and performs research to continue to minimise the SCP impact on non-target species.

 If you notice that an animal has been entangled in shark control equipment, contact the 24-hour Shark Hotline on 1800 806 891 (free call within Queensland).

 Tips to minimise the chance of a shark attack

 Shark control equipment and servicing, and locations.
 Equipment includes nets and drumlines and how they are used